tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 ```

 - The line `let b = a;` copies the value of 100 into the `b` variable.
 When we later change `a` to `50`, we are only effecting `a`, not `b`.
-- The above behavior is how value types work: variable assignment *copies* the value from the old variable to the new variable, and later changes to one variable's value have no effect upon the other variable's value.
+- The above behavior is how value types work: variable assignment *copies* the actual value from the old variable to the new variable, and later changes to one variable's value have no effect upon the other variable's value.

 ### B. Reference types

-How are reference types copied between variables?
+How are reference types "copied" between variables?
 Here is an example:

 ```
 let car1 = {make:"Toyota"};